pypeit/PypeIt/doc/A-B_differencing.rst

     m190627_0004.fits | tilt,arc,science | ... |     1 |      11 |     12       # Position B
     m190627_0005.fits |       background | ... |     2 |      12 |     -1       # Position C

+..
+TODO: Is the above correct?
+There is no ``background`` frametype.
+Should this be "sky"?
+See pypeit.core.framematch and frametype.rst

 This will combine the two A images for the purposes of computing arcs and tilts, and will also combine them into one science frame.
 Likewise for the B images.
 The C image will be used as the background for both sets of combined images.